Easy Honey Mustard Baked Chicken

 Easy Honey Mustard Baked Chicken rescues me time and time again when I want something good for dinner but I don’t really have a lot of time (or ingredients) on my hands.

 All you need is honey, dijion mustard, coarse mustard, chicken tenderloins or thighs, and a few springs of fresh rosemary.
-When I have a few extra minutes I sauté a half an onion and a few cloves of garlic before adding the rest of the ingredients to the pan (I like to use my Le Creuset Roasted to bake in).
+When I have a few extra minutes I sauté a half an onion and a few cloves of garlic before adding the rest of the ingredients to the pan (I like to use my Le Creuset Roaster to bake in).

 I’ve subbed thyme for rosemary when that is what I had on hand instead.
 I’ve used pork chops instead of chicken.
 No matter what, it is always good and no one seems to be getting tired of it.

 Just when I worry that I’ve made this recipe too many times and too close together, my sister exclaims “Yes!
 Honey Mustard Chicken!” as she spots it on the table.
 Even Logan and Madeline love it – finding something for dinner that everyone loves, including 2 kids, can be a bit of a challenge at times.

 It is indeed a keeper.
 I only wish I had more recipes like this Easy Honey Mustard Baked Chicken that were this easy and this good to keep in my back pocket for busy evenings.

 What are your go-to easy and amazing dinner recipes?